michaeluno/web-page-dumper/README.md

 ### Logging

 #### Enabling Log Pages
-To enable the access to the app's log, you need to set an environment variable of `LOG_ROUTE` with a value serving as the root name (part of URL path).
+To enable the access to the app's log, you need to set an environment variable of `WPD_LOG_ROUTE` with a value serving as the root name (part of URL path).

 There are mainly two options: